dokidoki-yo/WESNet/README.md

 ## Dataset Download

- Download our surround-view dataset containing original fisheye images from [here] (password:cblf) (https://pan.baidu.com/s/1BxdyM30Nysq7NABBML_Kgg#list/path=%2F), and extract.
+ Download our surround-view dataset containing original fisheye images from [here](https://pan.baidu.com/s/1BxdyM30Nysq7NABBML_Kgg#list/path=%2F) (password:cblf), and extract.
 The labels of the calibration site images consisting of the 2D pixel coordinates and corresponding 3D world coordinates of the selected corners are also provided in 'C_f.zip'.

 ## Data Preparation
 * Labels: Before training, make sure that each lable file contains the same number of point pairs, we suggest keeping at least 15 pairs.